Link copied to clipboard!

 Significantly, it is not just digital natives who are more comfortable with electronic money.
 Almost gone are the days when people felt the need to store physical cash under their beds.
 When a group of friends split a dining bill, they trust that when the group affirms that they have “transferred” their share, the money is in their account.

-Digital banks, like GXS, are a testament to changing attitudes toward money.
+Digital banks, like GXS Bank, are a testament to changing attitudes toward money.
 Digital banking customers transfer money into their accounts digitally, and there is no need for physical cash dispensation in transactions.
 As the population of digital natives grows, this will increasingly be a new normal for most of society.

 The way society views cashless transactions in the future could be vastly different from the way we view money today.
 Generations from now, will we think of money transfers in terms of phone numbers or perhaps even biometric authentication?